projectdiscovery/nuclei/DESIGN.md

 ### Notes

-1. Currently workflows, clustered, normal, self-contained execution are all scattered throughout.
-We'd need to rework this in future to be more generic and contained in a single place, being easy to follow.
-2. All executed tasks are for requests use same thread pool, which should be reworked to use separate pools.
-This means reworking the `internal/runner/processor.go` functionality into something more modular and scalable.
-3. The matching as well as interim output functionality is a bit complex, we should simplify it a bit as well.
+1. The matching as well as interim output functionality is a bit complex, we should simplify it a bit as well.